Are You Ready for The Snow?

 Dreading the inevitable snowstorm and polar vortex heading your way?
-2. Retain as much heat as possible

 We know how that can feel.
 While you prepare, take five minutes and make sure your home is helping your case, not hurting it.